 Capitol Hill Medical is an LGBT clinic and strives in helping Seattle's queer people when it comes to their health.
-April 18th is National Transgender HIV Testing Day and on this day it's important to spread the word.
+On this year's Trans Week, it's important to spread the word.
 Routine tests are vital when it comes to maintaining our health, and having the resources available for trans-specific people makes testing a lot less stressful and scary.

 Websites like Transhealth provide heaps of information on where to go and how to get tested, knowing that who you are is not only valued but validated.
 What makes this so special to me is it shows that as a trans person, my health care needs are a little different, and there are people who want to ensure I'm taken care of appropriately.

 The fact is that trans people want to be seen for who we are, but ignorance is very much alive.

 This ignorance in the medical field often keeps trans people from seeing a doctor, which can lead to a variety of complications and issues.
 Having a day that hones in on trans needs is amazing and hopefully will encourage more trans people to get tested for HIV, knowing there really are places and people who care, understand, and want to help.